 Your injury need not be caused by an accident like a fall from a ladder—to be covered by workers' compensation.
 Many employees receive compensation for injuries resulting from overuse or misuse over a long period of time, such as repetitive stress injuries or chronic back problems.
 You may also receive benefits for some occupational diseases that are the gradual result of work conditions (such as heart conditions, lung disease, and stress related digestive problems) or infectious illness that you contracted as a result of exposure at work (like COVID-19 from the coronavirus).
 There are special rules for workers' compensation eligibility for occupational illnesses.
-Get a free quote now.

 Workers' compensation does pay hospital and medical expenses that are necessary to diagnose and treat your injury.
 But it also provides disability payments while you are unable to work (typically, about two-thirds of your regular salary).
 Depending on the state and the injury, it may also pay for rehabilitation, retraining, and other benefits.